-After college, Lucas deployed to both Iraq and Afghanistan, serving in various leadership roles.
-But when he returned from Iraq, however, he faced a new challenge: multiple soldiers within his company were suffering from Traumatic Brain Injury and Post-Traumatic Stress.
-The issues his former soldiers faced haunted him and opened his eyes to the need for better, more effective, mental health care for soldiers ultimately fueling his current pursuit of an M.A. in Counseling Psychology.
+After college, Luke deployed to both Iraq and Afghanistan, serving in various leadership roles.
+However, when he returned from Iraq, he faced a new challenge: multiple soldiers within his company were suffering from traumatic brain injury, post-traumatic stress, and reintegration issues.
+The difficulties his former soldiers faced haunted him and ultimately opened his eyes to the need for continued, effective, mental health care for soldiers.
+This eventually fueled his pursuit of psychology.